 When the temperatures are soaring and the tomatoes are coming in, its nice to serve a simple pasta dish and not heat up the oven.
-This one is meant to be warm or room temperature, but it is good the next day, too, chilled.
+This one is meant to be warm or room temperature as a pasta salad, but it is good the next day, too, chilled.

 Recipe: Pasta with Tuna and Tomatoes: 6 servings

 - 1 small or 1/2 medium onion, chopped